Banner10/Phase_2_Project/README.md

 ### Final Model:

 When training my final model, we began by exploring correlation.
 We used a heat map to visually examine the relationships.
 Next we decided to consider the zip code column as categorical as it was the only non-continuous column.
 We one hot encoded into dummy variables for all 70 zip codes.
 Logically, we then checked for collinearity.
 Dropped square foot above as it was a redundant column and moved into future selection.
 Feature selection was done using a p-table summary along with a stepwise function.
-About 20 features were removed as they had p-values higher than .05 and were deemed statistacally insignificany.
+About 20 features were removed as they had p-values higher than .05 and were deemed statistically insignificant.

 ### Final Model Results: